 The structure of the PE-backed buyer will be determined by various factors, including the structure of the transaction as a whole, tax efficiency, liability segregation, information disclosure, and efficiency of management.
-In general,

-China has a less flexible regulatory regime for the incorporation, organisation and governance of relevant legal entities.
+In general, China has a less flexible regulatory regime for the incorporation, organisation and governance of relevant legal entities.
 A PE fund in China is normally formed as a flow-through limited liability partnership under PRC laws, and an additional structure would generally increase management costs and other potential tax burdens.
 Such a fund therefore more often participates directly in an acquisition, as a direct buyer.
-Foreign PE investors usually prefer to establish an SPV for an acquisition (most commonly in tax havens such as the British Virgin Islands or Mauritius), and are less likely to be directly involved in the acquisition documentation.
+Foreign PE investors usually prefer to establish a special-purpose vehicle or SPV for an acquisition (most commonly in tax havens such as the British Virgin Islands or Mauritius), and are less likely to be a direct buyer.